Are You At Risk For an Exact Match Domain Slapdown?

 For a long time, SEOs and some website owners have known the value of selecting a domain name that exactly matches a keyword that a site is optimizing for.
-If you want great search rankings for the keyword “NJ real estate lawyer” you might attempt to register the domain NJRealEstateLawyer.com or RealEstateLawyerNJ.com.
+Let’s say you want great search rankings for the keyword “NJ real estate lawyer”.
+You might attempt to register the domain NJRealEstateLawyer.com or RealEstateLawyerNJ.com.
 It used to work very well and the owners of those websites enjoyed a quick and easy path to the top of the search engine rankings.

 Are the good times over?